CANDY-LINE/candy-red/README.md

 ## Revision History
 * 2.9.0
-  - Bump up Node-RED version to v0.15.1
+  - Bump up Node-RED version to v0.15.2 (NOTE: Node-RED Node Palette is disabled by default, set NODE_PALETTE_ENABLED=true for enabling the palette UI)
   - Bump up Dashboard UI version to v2.1.0
+  - Add a new EnOcean device support for A5-07-01(4BS/Occupancy with Supply voltage monitor)
+  - Add teach-in feature to EnOcean node

 * 2.8.2
   - Fix an issue where a socket wasn't closed when WebSocketListener handled redirect response